bigdata5911/schema-guided-reasoning/README.md

 - JSON parsing errors: models must return JSON conforming to the schema; reduce temperature or check the output cleaning logic in the llama.cpp variant.

 ---

-## License

-MIT (or your preferred license).
-Update this section as appropriate.